isomerpages/nlb-mobile-guide/_get-started-with/1-nlb-mobile-2021-trouble.md

 <div class="acc-body">
   <p>One of the most convenient features of borrowing eBooks / Audiobooks is that they will be returned automatically after 21 days.
 But if you are done with them before the 21-day loan period is up, you can also return them earlier so that another person can enjoy them sooner.</p>
-<p>Just go to the ‘Bookshelf’ tab on the bottom right corner, then &lsquo;eBook Loans&rsquo;, and select the title you wish to return.
+<p>Just go to the ‘Account’ tab on the bottom right corner, then &lsquo;eBook Loans&rsquo;, and select the title you wish to return.
 You will see the option to &lsquo;Return Title Early&rsquo; under the title&rsquo;s cover image.</p>

 </div></div>